-Public Defense 101 covers Fundamentals of Practice for Public Defenders with fewer than 3 years' experience as a public defender.
+Public Defense 101 is the first step in the Fundamental Advocacy Skills Training (FAST) Course for public defenders with fewer than 3 years' experience as a public defender.
 This seminar will provide useful information from the practical criminal defense perspective and will help to cultivate skills specifically necessary for effective client representation.

 WHO SHOULD ATTEND?

-All Public Defenders and 608 Criminal-Contract attorneys with fewer than three years’ experience as a public defender, who havenot previously attended PD101.
+REQUIRED TO ATTEND: All Public Defenders with fewer than three years’ experience as a public defender, who have not previously attended PD101.

-THIS SEMINAR IS ONLY OPEN TO SOUTH CAROLINA PUBLIC DEFENDERS AND 608 CRIMINAL-CONTRACT ATTORNEYS WHO MEET THE STATED REQUIREMENTS.
+THIS SEMINAR IS ONLY OPEN TO SOUTH CAROLINA PUBLIC DEFENDERS AND INDIGENT DEFENSE CONTRACT ATTORNEYS WHO MEET THE FOLLOWING REQUIREMENTS.

 - Public Defenders =

 - attorneys who work full-time in a South Carolina Public Defender's office

 - attorneys who have contracted with the circuit public defender to serve as a public defender.

 - Fewer than three years experience as a public defender =

 - Experience in other areas of practice, even other aspects of criminal law, but new to public defender's office